 It’s also common for team members who are younger to defer to their older co-workers on a personal level.
 They address them as ‘kuya’ or ‘ate’ in Tagalog, and ‘manong’ or ‘manang’ in Hiligaynon.
 These honorifics signify a difference in age, but it’s not about authority.

-A young executive may have a higher position than the elderly custodian in the office, but the former will always address the latter in a respectful way as either 'kuya', 'tiyo' or 'tatay' depending on the age difference.
-These are terms usually reserved for family members, but used in reference to people whom we consider a part of our extended circle.
+A young executive may have a higher position than the elderly custodian in the office, but the former will always address the latter in a respectful way as either ‘kuya’, ‘tiyo’ or ‘tatay’ depending on the age difference.
+These terms are usually reserved for family members, but they’re also used in reference to people whom we consider a part of our extended circle.

 Gender Issues Exist But They Can Be Avoided

 With regards to gender, there is little difference between Americans and Filipinos in the way they interact with their female coworkers.
 Men generally show respect and kindness towards women, and they can be very protective of women close to them.
 However, sexual harassment and gender discrimination in the Philippines are just as prevalent as in the United States and in other countries.
-And, there's no particular industry where this happens frequently and most visibly.
+Nobody can say this happens frequently in this country more than in others.